AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/README.md

 ### 📐Business Rules

   - ❌ Users must not exploit insecure input fields to inject or modify SQL queries.
-  - ⚠️ All user inputs must be rigorously validated and sanitized to prevent SQL Injection.
+  - ⚠️ All user input must be rigorously validated and sanitized to prevent SQL Injection.

 ### ⚠️ Why This Matters